Boonthung Srisung

-Boonthung Srisung (Thai: บุญถึง ศรีสังข์; Thai nickname: Tay; born 30 May 1981 in Buriram Province, Thailand) is a Thai long-distance runner.
+Boonthung Srisung (Thai: บุญถึง ศรีสังข์; Thai nickname: Tay; born 30 May 1981) is a Thai long-distance runner.
 Srisung graduated from the Institute of Physical Education in Sukhothai, Thailand, and is currently coached by Nikorn Kansong.

 He qualified for the 2016 Summer Olympics in Rio de Janeiro, and represented Thailand in the men's marathon.
 He finished in 133rd place with a time of 2:37.46.
 He was the flag bearer for Thailand during the closing ceremony.

 At the 2013 Southeast Asian Games, he won silver medals in both 5000 metres and 10,000 metres.